srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 Once the script has completed, you will be ready to continue with the lab.

-### Exercise 2: Deploy Azure IoT Edge enabled Linux VM
+### Exercise 2: Deploy an Azure IoT Edge enabled Linux VM

 In this exercise, you will deploy an Ubuntu Server VM with Azure IoT Edge runtime support from the Azure Marketplace.